Ismail-Sadaqat/DeepLearning-CR-Allocation/README.md

 - **Adafruit RFM9x LoRa Transceiver Module:** Essential for long-range, low-power wireless communication between all nodes and the central node.
 - **RTL-SDR Dongle and Antenna:** Attached to the central node for continuous RF spectrum monitoring.

-#### Software
-- **Python:** Used for the central node's software on the Raspberry Pi, including the DL algorithms.
-- **C++:** Used for programming Arduino nodes for sensor data collection and communication.
-- **TensorFlow Lite:** Used for model compression (quantization to Float 16) to enable efficient deployment on resource-limited devices like the Raspberry Pi.
-The model size was reduced by 83% (from 48.12 MB to 8.02 MB).
-- **GNU Radio:** Used for configuring SDRs and capturing I/Q samples for dataset creation.
-- **RadioHead library:** Facilitates reliable communication for SU transmission requests.

 #### Hardware Block Diagram
 ![Hardware Block Diagram](https://github.com/Ismail-Sadaqat/DeepLearning-CR-Allocation/blob/7422f0db8af95d24fbeaac50a0ae422174e60269/Hardware/Hardware%20Block%20Diagram.png)